Chirag-varu/UItopia/README.md

-# UItopia 🌟
+# UI-Topia 🌟
 Beautiful UI components built on top of **ShadCN** with **Tailwind CSS** 🎨

 **UI-Topia** is an extensive collection of copy-and-paste components for quickly building app UIs.
 It's free, open-source, and ready to drop into your projects. 🚀

-**UItopia** is designed to provide modern, accessible, and customizable UI components that help developers build beautiful, responsive web applications with ease.
+**UI-Topia** is designed to provide modern, accessible, and customizable UI components that help developers build beautiful, responsive web applications with ease.

 ---

 ## ✨ Features